hutnikau/yiirestmodel/README.md

 #### relations

 ```
-GET: /user/1?with=comments,posts — get user data with comments and posts array
+GET: /user/1?with=comments,posts — get user data with comments and posts array (comma separated list of relations in `with` GET parameter)
 {
     "id":"1",
     "first_name":"Alex",